As of April 2026 — Women’s rights in Virginia are entering a more actively expansionary phase, following a period of mixed progress.

 - Abortion remains legal in Virginia up to roughly 26 weeks, with exceptions beyond that point for health or life.

 - Lawmakers advanced a reproductive freedom constitutional amendment in 2025.
-In January 2026, the Virginia Senate again advanced the amendment, keeping it on track for a potential statewide vote in November if it passes the full legislature this session.
+In January 2026, the Virginia Senate again advanced the amendment, placing it on the November 2026 ballot, pending any legal challenges to the amendment process.

 - Attempts to impose a 15-week abortion limit have repeatedly failed, but renewed calls followed the November 2025 elections.